josephsaba3/Pantrify/README.md

 # Pantrify

 A small shared grocery list with a mobile-first interface and PostgreSQL purchase history.
-Also a features a table tennis game in HTML5 because I was too lazy to deploy a separate server.
+Also features a table tennis game in HTML5 because I was too lazy to deploy a separate server.

 ## Run it